athomasq/athomasq.github.io/essays/steve.md

 **STEVE:**  I wonder if we should take a contrarian line on this.
 Everyone's funding software businesses.
 Maybe the right move is to double down on hardware like widgets.com.

 **Stephen:**  Shouldn't we just invest in the best companies?
-Irrespective of hardware or software: just look at the market and the product and the economics.
+Hardware or software, doesn't matter: just look at the market and the product and the economics.

 **STEVE:**  Yeah, okay, I hear you, but a good market and a good product don't matter if the team isn't good.
 VC is a people business, first and foremost.
 I'm a bit concerned about this Mike person.
 I don't know if he can cut it.